shyrodgau/imbraw2dng/README.md

 ### <a id="metadexif" name="metaexif">  </a>Metadata, EXIF

 The EXIF data in the JPEG files from ImB is of limited use (excl.
 MiMi!), because it reflects the perspective of the ImB optics and sensor and not of the actual camera.
 But if you would like to add it to your DNG files, this is possible.
-Process the JPEG first and then the corresponding RAW.
+Process the JPEG first and then the corresponding RAW (in same run).
 Corresponding is defined as: time difference < 5 sec and counter (last part of filename) difference &lt;= 1.
 It is not neccessary to be directly consecutive, first all JPEGs and then the RAWs should do it.

 Author/creator and copyright metadata can be set globally, and per-image a description (&#x270e;&#xfe0e;) can be set.